QR3.4.3 What is a Photon?

 A 5GHz computer network runs at 5,000,000,000 cycles per second.
 That seems very fast but Planck time suggests that the quantum network cycles at an astonishing 1045 times a second!
 Planck time is the smallest possible time scale in our universe, and Planck length is the smallest possible distance, so dividing this distance by this time should give the speed of light, and sure enough it does (Note 1).
 The speed of light then, like every wave, is limited by the speed of the medium that transmits it.

-Yet even the term speed of light betrays our particle bias, as it assumes that light sets its own pace, but waves don’t do that.
+Yet the term speed of light betrays our particle bias, as it assumes that light sets its own pace, but waves don’t do that.
 They only move as fast as their medium allows, so if space is the medium of light, what we call the speed of light is actually the speed of space.
-Light, like every wave, moves as fast as its medium does, so the speed of light is constant because space everywhere is the same.
+Light, like every wave, moves as fast as its medium allows, so the speed of light is constant because space everywhere is the same.

 Next